AnyChart/docs.anychart.com/Basic_Charts/Doughnut_Chart.md

 #### Chart

-To put another chart in the center of the donut chart create a chart and specify it as the center content:
+To put a chart in the center of a Doughnut, create this chart and specify it as the center content:

 ```
 // create and configure a pie chart